Attribution

 5. Analyze and interpret data

-Use website and product analytics tools like Usermaven to analyze the data and gain insights into the contribution of each marketing channel.
+Use Usermaven to analyze the data and gain insights into the contribution of each marketing channel.
 Look for patterns, trends, and correlations to understand how different touchpoints impact conversions.

 6. Optimize marketing efforts